 A good way to find a foundation that matches your skin tone is to buy 3 different shades.
 One that you feel is closest to your natural skin tone, one that is a shade darker and one that is a shade lighter.
 Test them out in natural light to see how you appear during the daytime and nighttime.
-One big no-no that Genna wants us all to know, “Make sure to test the different foundations on your face and not your arm or hand like many people do.
+One big no-no that Genna wants us all to know, “Make sure to test the different foundations on your face and not your arm or hand as many people do.
 The pigment is different on your arms than your face, so test it where you will actually be wearing it.”

-Wearing too much makeup – If you are a crossdresser who is going for the Drag Queen look, then by all means put that makeup on as much as you want.
-If you are out and trying to be passable and blend in, then do not over do it.
-“A common mistake I run into when doing makeovers, is seeing CDs that feel the need to hide their face under a ton of makeup.”
+Wearing too much makeup – If you are a crossdresser who is going for the Drag Queen look, then, by all means, put that makeup on as much as you want.
+If you are out and trying to be passable and blend in, then do not overdo it.
+“A common mistake I run into when doing makeovers is seeing CDs that feel the need to hide their face under a ton of makeup.”
 Genna goes on to say that just because there is stubble to hide, doesn’t mean that you need to put on layer after layer.
-In the case of crossdressing, makeup is a tool to conceal what you need to conceal and too much of it will do just the opposite.
+In the case of cross-dressing, makeup is a tool to conceal what you need to conceal and too much of it will do just the opposite.
 When applying your makeup, do so with a light hand as applying it with harsh strokes will also cause the makeup to look caked on.

 Day/Night Makeup – The time of day can affect your look as well if you choose the wrong colors or shade at the wrong time.
-If you use high intensity makeup during the day, you can look a bit harsh where at night the same look will be perfect.
+If you use high-intensity makeup during the day, you can look a bit harsh where at night the same look will be perfect.
 Be mindful of the time you’re going out and have various shades and colors of makeup to reflect that.

 Speaking of Shading – Having the right shade of makeup is a big part of how you will look when out.
 Choosing the wrong color combinations can leave you looking harsh and can totally accentuate your masculine features.
 Genna has a solution.
 “A good rule of thumb is to match up your natural features with makeup colors.”
-For example, darker hair and skin would work best with darker shades like a black or red.
+For example, darker hair and skin would work best with darker shades like black or red.
 If you have lighter features then aim for colors like pink or blue.

 Contouring – Contouring is tricky.
 One false move and you can kill your look.
-We have seen so many crossdressers have issues with contouring and in turn they wind up highlighting their male facial features like their chin.
+We have seen so many crossdressers have issues with contouring and in turn, they wind up highlighting their male facial features like their chin.
 Many times we have seen noses and eyes look almost like kabuki makeup.
 On the flip side, if contouring is done right, you can look amazing.
 Here is a photo of our own Dawn Gold after a Genna makeover:

 You can see how everything blends together perfectly.
 There is no clear line defining her nose or cheeks.
 It looks natural and with the right color combinations to match her skin tone and hair, Dawn looks like a million bucks.
-With the right blending and contouring, you can look very natural and ditch that defined line look that is all to common amongst the CD community.
+With the right blending and contouring, you can look very natural and ditch that defined line look that is all too common amongst the CD community.
 Here is a tutorial from our blog that may be of help to those of you feeling lost on the proper way to contour.

 Testing Your Makeup in the Wrong Light or the Wrong Place – When you are trying to decide which colors work best for your face, it is not a good idea to try everything out in your bathroom in unnatural light.
 Indoor lighting does not compliment natural light well.
 So you may think you look fine in your bathroom, but then you go out shopping and wind up not looking so fine.
 Do some test runs to see what colors and techniques look best in natural light.

-Also, when trying skin toned makeup, make sure to apply it on your face where you will be using it as opposed to your hand or wrist as your skin tone shades differ from your body to your face.
+Also, when trying skin-toned makeup, make sure to apply it on your face where you will be using it as opposed to your hand or wrist as your skin tone shades differ from your body to your face.